Find providers

 • Heart attack

-Warnings and Drug Interactions
+Warnings and drug interactions

-Don’t crush or chew the capsule, as it’ll potentially cause you to experience a highly dangerous condition called serotonin syndrome.
+Don’t crush or chew the capsule, as it’ll potentially cause you to experience a dangerous condition called serotonin syndrome.
 This condition occurs when the brain is flooded with serotonin, a neurotransmitter involved in the body’s production of positive, “good” feelings.
-Serotonin syndrome can lead to heart attack and even death.

 Avoid suddenly stopping this medication as it can lead to withdrawal symptoms.
 Other things to avoid or speak to your healthcare provider about while taking this medication include: